Genusbiz/docs/developers/guidelines-and-best-practices/genus-apps-hardening.md

-# HTTPS Security headers - Genus Apps hardening
+# Genus Apps hardening (HTTPS security headers)

-**Go to the last section if you want to skip the theory and only want the config options for IIS.**
+**Go to the last section ([Recommended settings for security headers](#recommended-settings-for-security-headers)) if you want to skip the theory and only want the config options for IIS.**

-Genus Apps is a web based client for Genus Application Framework and runs completely in the browser.
+Genus Apps is a web based client for Genus App Platform and runs completely in the browser.
 In other words, there are no active components running server side in IIS.
-The webserver is only serving static html, css and javascript files to the browser.
-After these files are loaded by the browser, it will start to communicate with Genus Server to fetch the model and data.
-This is done with ajax requests directly from the browser.
+The web server is only serving static html, css and JavaScript files to the browser.
+After these files are loaded by the browser, it will start to communicate with Genus App Services to fetch app model and data.
+This is done with AJAX requests directly from the browser.

 This article will cover some possible attack vectors and how we can protect against us against them.
 In the end there is a section that will cover the actual implementation in IIS.

-# Attack vectors
+## Attack vectors

-## Clickjacking
+### Clickjacking

 > Wikipedia: Clickjacking (User Interface redress attack, UI redress attack, UI redressing) is a malicious technique of tricking a Web user into clicking on something different from what the user perceives they are clicking on, thus potentially revealing confidential information or taking control of their computer while clicking on seemingly innocuous web pages."